 Owing Back Taxes to the IRS is a Common Problem

-A spokesman for the Internal Revenue Service said in 2009 that more than eight million Americans owed $83 billion in back taxes, including penalties and interest.
-That is more than $10,000 for each of the eight million taxpayers encompassed in that estimate.
+A spokesman for the Internal Revenue Service said in 2020 Americans owed over $530 billion in back taxes, penalties, and interest.
 The number of people who owed back taxes is considerable, and the amount owed is staggering.
-And the number is likely to have grown since 2009.
+And the number is likely to have grown since 2020.

 Why Do People Fall Behind on Their Taxes?